Edit this page

 API Updating history

-Unpoly will update the browser location as the user follows links and submits forms.
+Unpoly will update the browser location, document title and meta tags as the user follows links and submits forms.

-However there are some restrictions for when Unpoly will change history.
-This page explains the reasons for these restrictions and shows how to override them.
+There are some restrictions for when Unpoly will change history.
+This sections explains the reasons for these restrictions and shows how to override them.

 Only major fragments change history